mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 In the first <code>describe</code> block the <code>before :each</code> block clears the cache before the tests are run.
 So when the test uses the method call <code>BeermappingApi.places_in</code>, the restaurant information is fetched with a HTTP request.
 In the second describe block the method <code>BeermappingApi.places_in</code> is called twice.
 The first call makes sure that the information for the searched location is saved into cache.
 The second call is answered from cache and the result is tested.

-The test is very redundant and it should be refactored, but we won't stop for now.
+The test is very redundant, and it should be refactored, but we won't stop for now.

 **One more thing to keep in mind:** because you are testing a code which makes use of Rails.cache, you'd better configure the cache so that it makes use of the __central memory__ instead of the file system when it saves during tests.
 You can implement this adding the following line in the file _config/environments/test.rb_